FD-SustainableFinance/03-TAXONOMY-RESEARCH-PAPERS/README.md

 **...
 Or ...
 [See the Taxonomy Library?](https://github.com/orgs/FD-SustainableFinance/projects/2)**

 # [3] TAXONOMY RESEARCH
 OS-SFT Service and Delivery Partner First Derivative along with numerous contributing partners have undertaken various research papers based various taxonomy and ESG related topics.
-The below table shows the research papers and contributing partners as well as the external owner and page link to the research
+The below table shows the research papers and contributing partners as well as the external owner and page link to the research.

 |Research Paper|Contributing Partner|External Owner|Page Link|
 |--------------|--------------------|--------------|---------|